oapicf/openapi-iplocation/clients/scala-akka/generated/docs/DefaultApi.md

     val apiInvoker = ApiInvoker()
     val apiInstance = DefaultApi("https://api.iplocation.net")
-    val ip: AnyType =  // AnyType | An IPv4 or IPv6 address that you would like to lookup.
+    val ip: String = ip_example // String | An IPv4 or IPv6 address that you would like to lookup.

-    val format: AnyType =  // AnyType | Output format, the following formats are supported: plain xml json jsonp php csv serialized
+    val format: String = format_example // String | Output format, the following formats are supported: plain xml json jsonp php csv serialized

-    val delimiter: AnyType =  // AnyType | Delimiter between proxies.
+    val delimiter: String = delimiter_example // String | Delimiter between proxies.
 Can be used only with format plain.
 The following types are supported: 1 for \"\\n\", 2 for \"<br>\".

     val request = apiInstance.rootGet(ip, format, delimiter)
     val response = apiInvoker.execute(request)